 Yes, those are chip clips holding the curtains back.

 Like, I want to sit all night and stare at them, love them.

 We are eating dinner tonight in the dining room that faces these curtains.

 Now here is the last part of this post that I am a little embarrassed to talk about.

 I spent some coin on this project.

-I had a little conversation with Rebecca about this project while in the middle of it and she did talk me off the ledge a little by explaining that the cost of the inspiration blog’s plain curtains before the project even started cost more than my entire project.
+I had a brief conversation with Rebecca about this project while in the middle of it and she talked me off the ledge a little by explaining that the cost of the inspiration blog’s plain curtains before the project even started cost more than my entire project.

 So here is the cost breakdown:

 – Off-white curtains: 17.48 each x 2 = 34.96

 – Black twill fabric: 4 yards x 4.19/yard = 16.76